 Those who make up the support network for the client need to take care of themselves so that they can help take care of the person with heart failure.
 The following are tips for caregivers.

-Trina, who was forty-two, developed chest pain and ignored it until she had trouble breathing, became very weak, wet all over, and the chest pain became unbearable.
-Her daughter called 911 and an ambulance came to take her to the hospital.
-When the paramedics put her on a cardiac monitor she had an elevated ST segment and was in sinus tachycardia with a rate of 132.
+Trina, who was forty-two, developed substernal spreading pain and ignored it until she had trouble breathing, became very weak, sweaty all over, and the chest pain became unbearable.
+Her daughter called 911, and an ambulance came to take her to the hospital.
+When the paramedics put her on a cardiac monitor, she had an elevated ST segment and was in sinus tachycardia with a rate of 132.
 Her blood pressure was 180/100, PO2 was 87 percent.
-She stated she weighed 220 pounds and was only five feet two inches tall.
-She stated," my chest feels like an elephant was sitting on it".
-Upon arrival, a cardiac catheterization was performed to open up her Right Coronary Artery which was 80 percent occluded.
+She reported she weighed 220 pounds and was five feet two inches tall.
+She stated “my chest feels like a big old cow is sitting on it.”
+Upon arrival, a cardiac catheterization was performed, and the decision was made to open up her Right Coronary Artery which was 80 percent occluded.
 Trina needed to make some major lifestyle changes.
-She ate anything and everything, smoked after every meal and to relax.
-She did not make time to exercise and just worked all the time as a Nursing Assistant taking care of others.
+Her current diet was, as she put it, to “eat anything not trying to eat her first,” and she smoked after every meal as well as several times daily to relax.
+She did not make time to exercise and worked full time as a Nursing Assistant taking care of others.

 One of the greatest challenges in controlling heart failure is a dietary lifestyle change.
 The low sodium diet that is commonly prescribed with CHF is tough.
-AHA 2011 recommends consuming no more than 1,500 milligrams of sodium per day with less being better.
-To effectively limit sodium intake, when buying prepared and prepackaged foods, you read the nutrition and ingredient labels.
-Complying with this means a lot more than just having the person lay off the saltshaker.
+The American Heart Association (AHA) dietary guidelines recommend consuming no more than 1,500 milligrams of sodium per day, with less being better.
+Complying with this means a lot more than just having the person lay off the salt shaker.
+To effectively limit sodium intake, when buying prepared and prepackaged foods, read the nutrition and ingredient labels.
 Salt (sodium) causes cells to retain fluid which increases the intravascular fluid volume thus leading to increasing edema.
 The tough thing about low salt intake is that most prepared foods and virtually all restaurant and fast foods have way too much salt in them.
-While an individual portion here and there may fall below the 1,500 milligram limit, the limit is for 1,500 milligrams per entire day!
+While an individual portion here and there may fall below the 1,500-milligram limit, the limit is for 1,500 milligrams per entire day!

 Fluid restrictions always come into play at some point for those diagnosed with heart failure.
-Typically, oral fluid intake will be limited to no more than 2 liters daily for most clients who are having active symptoms.
-One way for them to keep track at home is to have them place an empty 2 liter pop bottle on the kitchen counter with a funnel in its top.
+Typically, the oral fluid intake will be limited to no more than 2 liters daily for most clients who are having active symptoms.
+One easily visible way to keep track at home is to have them place an empty 2-liter pop bottle on the kitchen counter with a funnel in its top.
 Every time they get a drink, pour the same amount into the bottle.
 When it becomes full, they have reached their whole day's fluid limit.
-Remind them that ice, broth, pudding, soup and Jell-O all count as fluids.
+Remind them that ice, broth, pudding, soup, and Jell-O all count as fluids.
 Encourage them not to cheat, as “they” are the one who ends up miserable.
-The reason behind this ruthless lifestyle change is that the less fluid an individual drinks, without becoming dehydrated, the less fluid their heart is forced to push.
-On the plus side, some physicians are more lenient than others concerning fluid restrictions, so be sure to encourage them to work with their physician and follow the plan of treatment he or she is orchestrating.
+The reason behind this ruthless lifestyle change is that the less fluid an individual consumes, without becoming dehydrated, the less fluid their heart is forced to push.
+On the plus side, some physicians are more lenient than others concerning fluid restrictions, so be sure to encourage clients to work with their physician and follow the plan of treatment he or she is orchestrating.

-Not being in complete alliance with the treatment plan, especially in regard to medication taking behaviors, is a typical frustration when dealing with any disease.
-In heart failure, failure to take the prescribed routine medications in a consistent and timely manner is a huge problem.
-As heart failure is a persistent progressive condition, regular medications will be prescribed in an effort to slow this progression.
+Not being in complete agreement with the treatment plan, especially in regard to medication-taking behaviors, is a typical frustration when dealing with any chronic disease.
+In heart failure, unwillingness or inability to take the prescribed routine medications in a consistent and timely manner is a huge problem.
+As heart failure is a persistent, progressive condition, regular medications will be prescribed in an effort to slow this progression.
 If a medication is missed, then irretrievable ground may be lost.
-Be sure that your client knows the seriousness of taking their medications as prescribes.
-Assure them that if they think one of the medications is having an undesired effect they should immediately call the pre-identified person (i.e. doctor, pharmacist, nurse) and tell them so that the medication can be changed or adjusted.
-As a nurse or pharmacist, make sure the client obtains a simple to use pill organizer which will hold at least seven days’ worth of medication and that has four spacious compartments for each day.
+Be sure that your client knows the seriousness of taking their medications as prescribed.
+Assure them that if they think one of the medications is having an undesired effect they should immediately call the pre-identified person (i.e., doctor, pharmacist, nurse) and tell them so that the medication can be changed or adjusted.
+As a nurse or pharmacist, make sure the client obtains a simple to use pill organizer which will hold at least seven days’ worth of medication and has four spacious compartments for each day.